cormullion/Thebes.jl/docs/src/basics.md

 ## Helical dots

-Let's draw a helix made of dots:
+Let's draw a helix with dots:

 ```@example
 using Thebes, Luxor # hide